 8. Access to the U.S., Europe and the Rest of Latin America

 Medellín wins here.
 Medellín’s José María Córdova international airport (MDE) is the second largest airport in Colombia.
 This airport has non-stop flights to nine international locations in the US, Europe and Latin America.
 And on November 9, 2018, a 10th international destination will be added for Medellín when Spirit starts flights twice a week to/from Orlando.

 From the MDE airport there are non-stop flights available to Fort Lauderdale, Miami and New York (JFK) in the U.S. In addition, from MDE you can fly non-stop to Madrid in Europe.
 Also, you can fly non-stop to Aruba, Curaçao, Lima, Maracaibo, Mexico City, Panama City, San Salvador and Valencia.

-However, in Pereira there is an Avianca flight from Pereira to New York City (JFK) but it stops first in Cartagena, so it isn’t non-stop.
-Or an hour away from Pereira in Armenia, Spirit has a non-stop flight to Fort Lauderdale.
-But this isn’t a daily flight.
-And American Airlines is starting flights between Pereira and Miami in December 2018.
+However, at Matecaña International Airport in Pereira there is an Avianca flight from Pereira to New York City (JFK) but it stops first in Cartagena, so it isn’t non-stop.
+In addition, American Airlines is starting service from Pereira to Miami starting on December 20, 2018.

 The bottom line is that Medellín has more daily non-stop flights available to international locations, so it wins this category.